akmallfhn/sevenpreneur/src/trpc/routers/README.md

 | `read.submission`   |         ✅          |       ✅       |         ✅          |         ✅         |          ❌          |
 | `update.submission` |         ✅          |       ✅       |         ❌          |         ✅         |          ❌          |
 | `delete.submission` |         ✅          |       ❌       |         ❌          |         ✅         |          ❌          |

+**Scopes:**

+- Administrators have write access to all submissions' data.
+- Administrators, Educators, and Class Managers have read access to all submissions' data.
+- General Users have read/write access to their own submission data.

 ## Playlists 📺